RainbowDynamix/rainbowdynamix.github.io/aboutme.md

 ---
 layout: page
-title: About
+title: About Me
-subtitle: Since you're sooo nosy
+subtitle: Nice to meet you! :)
 ---

 I am currently a Junior studying Computer Science at the **University of Texas at San Antonio**.
 I have previously interned at **CrowdStrike** as a Security Engineer Intern focusing on detection engineering, and at **Booz Allen Hamilton** as a Red Team Operator Intern for commercial clients.